virtualous/blog-v3/_posts/2016-08-10-common-jekyll-issues.md

-When I began using Jekyll I have almost pulled away from it because of the errors I used to get.
+When I began using Jekyll I was almost pulled away from it because of the errors I used to get.
 The problem was not Jekyll being meticulous about its code but me being a jerk not go through the documentations!
 Most of us are those guys who run a nuclear reactor without knowing how it works.

 ## The early Jekyll issues
 Let's begin with the basics.
 You've heard about Jekyll and you're all excited to create a blog.
 You find a theme, say [Hyde](https://github.com/poole/hyde){: target="_blank" rel="nofollow"}, you fork it, delete ``gh-pages``, create new ``gh-pages`` branch, check the **settings** and you get something like this.